mrmiddy/My-Portfolio/README.md

 # Accessing/Opening the Project

 Open the index.html: Location: my-portfolio/docs/html/index.html from your favorite browser.
-> NOTE: Three screen shots of what the portfolio should look like are located in this directory and are titled 1) portfolio-full-screen.png, and 2) portfolio-Nexus-5X-part1.png, and 3) portfolio-Nexus-5X-part2.png.
+> NOTE: Three screen shots of what the portfolio should look like are located in the same directory as the README.md file that you are reading now, and are titled 1) portfolio-full-screen.png, and 2) portfolio-Nexus-5X-part1.png, and 3) portfolio-Nexus-5X-part2.png.

 # Modifications